-Students receiving The W's two highest levels of scholarship, the Centennial and the Honors Awards, participate in the Gordy Honors Residential Program, including Study Abroad in the summer after the sophomore year, and complete the Four-Year Honors Curriculum.
+Students receiving the Centennial Award or the Honors Award must participate in the Gordy Honors Residential Program, including Study Abroad in the summer after the sophomore year, and complete the Four-Year Honors Curriculum.
 When students apply to The W, they are notified if they qualify for these competitive scholarships and are invited to interview.
+Other students may also request admission to the Residential Program if space is available.

 For more information, visit Scholarships.